 Researchers in the Korea Program regularly contribute to Korean media on the Korean affairs ranging from education and economics to politics and North Korea nuclear issues.
 The articles are in Korean language.

-The recent development of the North Korea's summit diplomacy and feasibility of CVID (Complete, Verifiable and Irreversible Dismantlement) of the nuclear program have received unprecedented responses, both optimistic and pessimistic, from the international community.
+The recent developments in North Korea's summit diplomacy and the feasibility of CVID (complete, verifiable and irreversible dismantlement) of the nuclear program have received unprecedented responses, both optimistic and pessimistic, from the international community.

 Please stay tuned to this page for APARC researchers' commentary and analysis on the CVID of the North Korean nuclear program through articles published in various news media.

 Comedian Conan O’Brien recently announced that he will visit Hokuei City (aka “Conan Town”) in Tottori Prefecture, Japan, which is well known for its sand dunes and the manga character, Detective Conan.
 Detective Conan was created by artist Gosho Aoyama, who was born in Hokuei.
 In fact, Tottori’s main airport is called the Tottori Sand Dunes Conan Airport.
 Tourists from the United States and other countries are drawn to the sand dunes and the “Manga Kingdom,” a nickname for Tottori because it is the home prefecture of many famous manga artists like Aoyama.

 "The nature of modern identity, however, is to be changeable.
 Some individuals may persuade themselves that their identity is based on their biology and is outside their control.
 But citizens of modern societies have multiple identities, ones that are shaped by social interactions.
 People have identities defined by their race, gender, workplace, education, affinities, and nation.
 And although the logic of identity politics is to divide societies into small, self-regarding groups, it is also possible to create identities that are broader and more integrative.